 Our Amended and Restated 2014 Plan provides that if the service of an outside director (as defined in the Amended and Restated 2014 Plan) is terminated on or following a change of control, other than pursuant to a voluntary resignation, his or her share options and share appreciation rights will vest fully and become immediately exercisable, all restrictions on his or her restricted shares and restricted share units will lapse, and with respect to his or her performance shares, all performance goals or other vesting requirements will be deemed achieved at 100% of target levels and all other terms and conditions met.
-Further, our Amended and Restated 2014 Plan provides that in the event of a merger or change of control, if a successor corporation or its parent or subsidiary does not assume or substitute an equivalent award for any outstanding award, then such award will fully vest, all restrictions on such award will lapse, all performance goals or other vesting criteria applicable to such award will be deemed achieved at 100% of target levels and such award will be deemed achieved at 100% of target levels and such award will be deemed achieved at 100% of target levels and such award will be deemed achieved at 100% of target levels and such award will become fully exercisable, if applicable, for a specified period prior to the transaction.
+Further, our Amended and Restated 2014 Plan provides that in the event of a merger or change of control, if a successor corporation or its parent or subsidiary does not assume or substitute an equivalent award for any outstanding award, then such award will fully vest, all restrictions on such award will lapse, all performance goals or other vesting criteria applicable to such award will be deemed achieved at 100% of target levels and such award will become fully exercisable, if applicable, for a specified period prior to the transaction.
 The award will then terminate upon the expiration of the specified period of time.